flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 > Read about [filesystem logic bugs](https://y3a.github.io/2023/07/06/filesystem-logic-bugs/), [reference counter overflows](https://ruffell.nz/programming/writeups/2020/09/02/debugging-a-zero-page-reference-counter-overflow-on-4-15-kernel.html), and even [automating vulnerable environment generation for linux kernel vulnerabilities](https://arxiv.org/html/2404.11107v3).
 {: .prompt-info}

+## Closing

+Although this are just my notes on the textbook, I hope you now have a better understanding of kernel exploitation and what it entails.
+Next, consider practicing or watching some case studies.
+[Here](https://github.com/xairy/linux-kernel-exploitation) is a good resource for finding links to futher your studying.